spitlo/firetrak/README.md

 1. Check to see if your ACME provider is supported by Traefik.
 There is [a list of supported providers](https://doc.traefik.io/traefik/https/acme/#providers) on the website.
 1. Add an executable file named after the `Provider Code` from the above list in the `bin/providers` directory.
 This file should ask for all the `Environment Variables` needed for the provider and print them to the file `$PRIVATE_FILE`.
 You can use `bin/providers/digitalocean` as a template.
 1. In `bin/init`, add the provider as an option in the `DNS provider` section.
 1. In `bin/run`, add the provider in the `Run Traefik` section.
-You need to add all the environment variables before the `./traefik` command.
+You need to add all the environment variables before the `bin/traefik` command.
 If the provider uses many variables, you can put them on multiple lines.
 See the commented example in the code.

 ## Todo

 - [x] Consider splitting `.env` into '.private' and 'project' files.
 - [x] Remove `.env-template` and create an init script that generates the above files?
 - [x] Add possibility to implement more ACME providers
-- [ ] Fix verbose and verybose mode
+- [x] Fix verbose and verybose mode